jessicakaisaris/bikeshare.py/README.md

-# bikeshare.py
+# Udacity Git Hub Project

-Learn the programming fundamentals required for a career in data science.
-By the end of the program, you will be able to use Python, SQL, Command Line, and Git.
+This is a testing ground for following the project requirements for my Udacity Git project.

-Adding update so I can practice new formatting for commit messages.
+The course is described as:

-Like this.
+"Learn the programming fundamentals required for a career in data science.
+By the end of the program, you will be able to use Python, SQL, Command Line, and Git."